Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ## Patch/Progress Notes:
 ### **02/04/2024:**
+- Updated SolarPV summaries and grouping to report more metrics, and renamed columns and classes for clarity.

+### **02/04/2024:**
 - Updated Grid class to more accurately reflect tariff options in UK/EU market
 - Added Load class and load_profile functionality to add load profile to dataframe, and to also adjust this for consumption values.
 Also added variability to load profile.